barend/java-iban/README.md

 for its country code and that it passes checksum validation.
 The `Modulo97` class exposes the checksum validation code for other purposes, such as live input validation.

+The library is compatible for use in Android apps.

 ### Install

 Grab a package [from Github][download] or get it from Maven Central: